-- The proposed development would, by virtue of its siting, scale, uncompromising form, distance from the main house and outbuildings along with its encroachment beyond the established residential curtilage, have an unacceptably harmful and irreversible impact upon the intrinsic landscape character of the Western Escarpment Conservation Area and views from the adjacent right of way.
-The proposed development would therefore be contrary to the requirements of Policies DP1 and CP8 of the New Forest National Park Core Strategy. - There is insufficient information to demonstrate that impacts associated with the development would be outweighed by measures to avoid, mitigate and compensate for effects.
+- The proposed access track would, by virtue of its siting, scale and uncompromising form, along with its encroachment beyond the established residential curtilage and necessary removal of vegetation, have an unacceptably harmful and irreversible impact upon the intrinsic landscape character of the Western Escarpment Conservation Area and the historic setting of the Hale Park Character Area.
+The proposed development would therefore be contrary to the requirements of Policies DP1 and CP8 of the New Forest National Park Core Strategy along with Section 12 of the National Planning Policy Framework. - There is insufficient information to demonstrate that impacts associated with the development would be outweighed by measures to avoid, mitigate and compensate for effects.
 Furthermore it is acknowledged that the access could cause loss of habitat with high suitability for reptiles, however no appropriate survey has been undertaken to quantify impacts and no information is provided with regards to mitigation of impacts.
 The development is likely to give rise to the fragmentation of habitats and loss of some features capable of supporting nature conservation interests.
 The development would therefore be contrary to the requirements of policy CP2 of the New Forest National Park Core Strategy and the requirements of the National Planning Policy Framework (Paragraphs 109, 115, 118).